colalb1/OptiMap/README.md

-# optimap: A SIMD-accelerated, Cache-Optimized C++ Hash Map
+# OptimMap: A SIMD-accelerated, Cache-Optimized C++ Hash Map

 `optimap` is a high-performance, open-addressing hash map for C++ that implements the Swiss Table design pattern.
-It is designed from the ground up for exceptional performance by leveraging a memory layout friendly to modern CPUs and SIMD instructions for accelerated lookups.
+It leverages a memory layout friendly to modern CPUs and SIMD instructions for accelerated lookups.

-This document details the key design choices, performance optimizations, and lessons learned during the development of `optimap`.
+This document details design choices, performance optimizations, and lessons learned during the development of `optimap`.

-## 1. Core Concept & Architecture
+## Concept & Architecture

 The core idea behind `optimap` is to build a hash map that works in harmony with the underlying hardware.
 It follows the principles of **Data-Oriented Design** to minimize cache misses and maximize CPU instruction throughput.